horia141/jupiter/docs/concepts/overview.md

 * _Person_: a family member, friend, acquaintance, etc you wish to keep in touch with, or otherwise know about in a more formal way.
-* _Push Integrations_: lightweight integrations with external tools such as Slack, GMail, Outlook, generic email, etc. Done in a one-way fashion via these tools pushing work into Jupiter.
+* _Push Integrations_: lightweight integrations with external tools such as Slack, GMail, Outlook, generic email, etc. Done in a one-way fashion via these tools pushing work into Thrive.

 The rest of the document will cover each of these in greater detail.

 ## The Tool

-Jupiter is _the tool_ that allows you to run your life by using the concepts above in certain ways.
+Thrive is _the tool_ that allows you to run your life by using the concepts above in certain ways.

 You can interact with it via one of the [clients](clients.md) and in either [hosted or local mode](hosted-vs-local-mode.md)